cgrabowski/xform-js/README.md

 * Dimensional
 * Dimensions

+and the utility functions:

+* arrayIndexedEntriesEqual
+* dimCheck
+* usingNamespace

-There are no production dependencies and the only development dependency is uglify-js, which is used for minification.
+There are no production dependencies and the development dependencies are uglify-js, which is used for minification, and jsdoc, which is use for building the docs.